facebook

 Revenue by business segment

-On a geographical basis, revenue from Singapore grew by 8.2%, while revenue from overseas dipped by 18.8% in the 1st half of 2023 as compared to its corresponding period in 2022.
+On a geographical basis, revenue from Singapore dipped marginally by approximately 1.2%, while overseas revenue grew by 0.4% in the first half of 2025 as compared to its corresponding period in 2024.

 Accessories